dalton-varney/data-management-tools/README.md

 # Dataset Tools
 This repository holds a collection of scripts to assist in dataset generation and alteration.
+A companion tutorial can be found here: https://alwaysai.co/prism/tutorials

 Currently there are scripts for augmenting images, overlaying annotations on images, balancing datasets, generating synthetic datasets, and converting labels.